-While the SMA fellowships are intended primarily for research associated with the SMA, fellows enjoy extraordinary freedom in structuring their research activities.
+While the SMA fellowships are intended primarily for research associated with the SMA, being located at the Center for Astrophysics, fellows have unique opportunities to develop collaborations within the wider CfA community and enjoy extraordinary freedom in structuring their own research activities.

 Applicants must have a recent PhD in astronomy or a related field.
 Experience in millimeter or submillimeter astronomy, radio interferometry, radio frequency instrumentation, or research in processes in the interstellar medium is desirable.